csteinmetz1/auxCord/README.md

 ```
 // Spotify API keys
-export default {
+const keys = {
   clientId: 'YOUR_CLIENT_ID',
   clientSecret: 'YOUR_CLIENT_SECRET',
   redirectUri: 'YOUR_REDIRECT_URI' // should be 'localhost:8888' for testing
 }
+export default keys;
 ```

 Finally run the server.